 Aside from the issues with lacing Logan's bones with the adamantium, some depictions of his skeleton (especially in the Weapon X miniseries) have long adamantium sprues sticking off his bones from the injection ports, which would play havoc with his muscles as he moves.

-Most artists make Wolverine's claws so long that, if fully retracted, at least part of the claw tips would be inside his hands, meaning he wouldn't be able to flex his wrists without shredding his hands from the inside.
+Most artists make Wolverine's claws so long that, even when fully retracted, at least part of the claw tips would be inside his hands, meaning he either wouldn't be able to flex his wrists or would shred his hands from the inside if he could.